 Avocados help aid in effective nutrient absorption in a meal and this makes a significant contribution to reducing unnecessary hunger pangs that make you eat more calories than you need.

 Being hungry is very rarely associated with a real need for food by our bodies.
-Most
+Most of the times, people find it difficult to lose weight because of a number of reasons like:

 - Not drinking enough water, which means our bodies are always dehydrated.
 This results in us mistaking hunger for thirst.